ttrodrigz/iterake/README.md

 Workflow
 --------

-The weighting process with `iterake` is fairly straightforward, we suggest:
+The weighting process with `iterake` is fairly straightforward.
+We suggest:

 1. Use the `universe()` function to build your population.
     1. The univerise is constructed with one or more categories where the marginal probabilites are known.
 These categories are built with the `category()` function.